TccStemCenter/Spring-2018/Challenge1_Feb23/README.md

 ## Good Luck!

 I wish you the best of luck!
-If you have any questions, don't hesitate to email Dylan at «dylnmc@gmail.com» or just ask him when he's around.
+If you have any questions, don't hesitate to email Dylan at dylnmc@gmail.com.

-~ cheers